hierocles/stardelta/README.md

 2. The built application will be available in the `src-tauri/target/release` directory.

+### Platform Support

+Official releases are built for Windows only.
+However, as a Tauri-based app, you can build custom releases for MacOS and Linux.

 ## Running in Development

 1. Start the Tauri development server: